d-krupke/close-enough-tsp/README.md

 ## Installation

-You need a properly installed Gurobi-license for this modul, as we use its SOCP-solver.
+You need a properly installed Gurobi-license for this package, as we need a highly optimized SOCP-solver.
 You can easily get a free license for academic purposes.
 The free non-academic license is probably not sufficient and will lead to errors.